rylanmiller25/scraping/technical_plan.md

 # Input Data

 - The input to the scraper will be a CSV file containing at least the following columns:
+    - `company`: The company's unique name in the given month and year, stored as a string.
     - `companyid`: A unique identifier for the company.
     - `website`: The domain of the company's homepage.
 The websites in this file will be formatted **without any prefixes** (e.g., `example.com`).
 They will not include `www.`, `http://`, or `https://`.
 - **Context**: This file represents a cross-section of US startups founded since January 2026 (the scraper will begin running in February 2026).